timflutre/pyutilstimflutre/README.rst

 repository being hosted on GitHub: https://github.com/timflutre/pyutilstimflutre

+I have invested a lot of time and effort in creating this package, please cite it when using it for data analysis.

+For users, when retrieving the package (as a tar.gz), you can install it from the command-line via (no --upgrade the first time):
+$ pip install --upgrade --user pyutilstimflutre-<version>.tar.gz

-For developpers, after editing the content of this repo, a few things need to be done:
+For developpers, when editing the content of this repo, increment the version of the package in setup.py and execute the following commands:
 $ python setup.py sdist
-$ pip install --user dist/pyutilstimflutre-0.1.0.tar.gz
-$ pip install --upgrade --user dist/pyutilstimflutre-0.1.0.tar.gz
+$ pip install --upgrade --user dist/pyutilstimflutre-<version>.tar.gz